 How To Remove Somebody from a Snapchat Group

-In its never-ending quest to draw users back to the app with new features, Snapchat released a group chat function in its 2016 update.
+In its never ending quest to draw users back to the app with new features, Snapchat released a group chat function in its 2016 update.
 Although some have criticized Snapchat for trying to copy Instagram again [read: My Story], the social media platform did manage to add its own twist to the new tool.
 In this article, we’ll learn more about Snapchat’s group chat features, how to edit the groups, and most importantly, how to boot someone you don’t want hanging around.
+Brace yourself; you might not expect the results.

 Snapchat Group Features

 When the update was first released, users could create groups with up to 16 people, but Snapchat has since upgraded the feature to support groups of up to 32 people.
 What makes this group feature truly unique is the fact that the group dissolves after 24 hours (much like your Snapchat story).
+Snapchat has a gimmick and by George, they’re going to stick with it.
 In other words, the group disappears and with it any messages or remaining snaps shared within the chat.
 This is distinct from the regular chat function that keeps messages and chats indefinitely.

 We say remaining snaps because snaps might disappear earlier than 24 hours.
 Each member of a group can only play a snap once, and snaps that haven’t been opened by all members of the group stick around until the group disappears.
 Of course, you can always save snaps and messages before your time is up.